WICG/origin-agent-cluster/README.md

 This proposal allows web applications to give up these capabilities for their origin, and also hint at why they are doing so, to better guide the browser in its resource allocation decisions.

+_Note: this proposal does not fully "isolate" the origin in every sense of the word.
+It focuses on agent cluster allocation issue.
+See [below](#potential-future-work-on-further-isolation) for potential future work on further isolation._

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ## Table of contents